catppuccin/vitepress/README.md

 ## Usage

-1. Install the theme using `npm install 42willow/vitepress`
+1. Install the theme package to your project with `npm install @catppuccin/vitepress`.
-2. Import the theme
+2. Add the theme to your VitePress theme configuration file:

 `.vitepress/theme/index.ts`